-New moves in supervision.
+The quality of the graduate research student experience New moves in supervision.
 Turning the 'secret garden' into a level playing field: challenges and affordances with teamand cohort based postgraduate supervision online.

-Gina Wisker University of Bath, UK, Ludovic Highman University of Bath, UK

-Historically supervision was carried out in the 'Oxbridge' model 'one to one' latterly defined as a 'secret garden' (Park, 2006).
-In some contexts, such as those experienced by both authors, we now supervise larger numbers, students are often part-time, and many are international working at a distance.
-Building on earlier work (Wisker et al., 2021, Wisker, Highman, Spronken-Smith, Waghorne, 2022) we share autoethnographic responses to three changes in supervision practice with which we are involved, invite consideration of consequent challenges and affordances of each: supervising in teams; supervision within a cohort-based model; supervision remotely online.
+Gina Wisker University of Bath, UK, Ludovic Highman University of Bath, UK Historically supervision was carried out in the 'Oxbridge' model 'one to one' latterly defined as a 'secret garden'.
+In some contexts, such as those experienced by both authors, we now supervise larger numbers, students are often part-time, and many are international and working at a distance.
+We share three contemporary changes in supervision practice in response to such changes with which we are involved and invite consideration of the consequent challenges and affordances of each one: supervising in teams; supervision sitting within a cohort-based model; supervision remotely online.
 Why supervise in pairs or teams?

 Supervision in pairs or teams enables sharing of approaches and knowledge, encourages candidates to see how knowledge is co-created and understanding is based in exploration, dialogue, different perspectives rather than an answer from a single source.
+For supervisors, while we probably have some similar, some different skills, experience and knowledge, we might be daunted at the expectations of the role in practice ie. to fully appreciate , understand and give guidance on all the twists and turns of a unique project, respond appropriately to any work and life crises the student shares, and so support achievement of a doctoral contribution to knowledge, in time.
 Mutual respect and balancing responsibilities are essential in team supervision.
-Managing the 'sleeping partner' is important or you revert to lone supervision.
-Working 'functionally' with pre-planning, agendas and follow-ups with shared responsibilities for meetings and catch-ups between supervisors help make this a positive fruitful experience.
+Managing the 'sleeping partner' is important or actually you are back to lone supervision.
+Working 'functionally' with pre-planning , agendas and follow-ups with shared responsibilities for meetings and catch-ups between supervisors help make this a positive fruitful experience.
 Why develop a cohort model?

 Undertaking a doctorate can be a lonely experience perhaps moreso for professional candidates, and others working part-time.
 If candidates can be supervised in a cohort model they can experience a range of workshop and supervisory experiences and build up community through initial, developmental, in-person sessions on eg. identifying, conceptualising and theorising projects; planning projects; doctoral writing.
-Exclusivity and isolation are minimised, skills and knowledge more broadly shared and candidates can develop independence, benefitting from the 'hidden curriculum' (Elliot, Bengtsen, Guccione, 2023), growing their own community support (McKenna, S. 2017).
+The 'secret garden' exclusivity and isolation are minimised, skills and knowledge more broadly shared and candidates can develop independence, benefitting from the 'hidden curriculum' and growing their own community support.
 It is particularly important to develop ways of maintaining this between and beyond the workshops and through the thesis phase.
 What should we consider when supervising remotely online?